 - Budget reviews that reflect the finalized design

-Risk 6: Material Lead-Time Surprises
+Risk 5: Material Lead-Time Surprises

-Material lead times are one of the most underestimated factors in whole home renovation planning.
+Material lead times are one of the most underestimated factors in whole-home renovation planning.

 High-end renovations often rely on specialty materials and custom-built elements that cannot be sourced immediately.
 Many homeowners are surprised to learn that some products must be ordered months before they are installed.